-COVID-19, says Beccar, brought "a new reality to some people who didn’t know what the world of remote work was all about.”
+COVID-19, says Beccar, brought “a new reality to some people who didn’t know what the world of remote work was all about.”
 In the past, a considerable part of MURAL’s sales and marketing efforts focused on educating customers on why they needed a digital tool to collaborate visually.
-With COVID-19, however, companies quickly realized that they needed a tool to operate in a remote-first reality.
-COVID-19, says Beccar, “educated the market way quicker than we could have done by ourselves.”
+Companies quickly realized they needed a tool to operate in a remote-first reality, and when COVID-19 hit, it “educated the market way quicker than we could have done by ourselves,” says Beccar.

-Suarez-Battan and his team realized that they could achieve their yearly OKRs in a quarter.
+Suarez-Battan and his team realized they could achieve their yearly OKRs in a quarter.
 So that’s exactly what they sought out to do.
 “Our yearly OKRs became our quarterly OKRs,” says Beccar.
-One of those objectives, for example, was to be a public example of a high-performing distributed team.
+One of those Objectives, for example, was to be a public example of a high-performing distributed team.
 Rather than aiming to do that by the end of 2020, Beccar says, MURAL saw an opportunity to achieve that by the middle of the year.
-With so many more looking for information on how remote-first companies function, the marketing team doubled down on writing blog posts, sharing their stories on mainstream media outlets, and ensuring that they were present in conversations that involved remote work.
-Another objective they had originally set included the number of new customers they were hoping to onboard.
-Beccar and Suarez-Battan declined to provide specific figures but said that the surge in demand meant that the number they were hoping to achieve in December became the number they aimed for in June.
+With so many more looking for information on how remote-first companies function, the marketing team doubled down on writing blog posts, sharing their stories on mainstream media outlets, and ensuring they were present in conversations that involved remote work.
+Another Objective they had originally set included the number of new customers they were hoping to onboard.
+Beccar and Suarez-Battan declined to provide specific figures, but said the surge in demand meant the number they were hoping to achieve in December became the number they aimed for in June.

 Adapting to an increased workload amid a global pandemic

-Of course, meeting goals on an accelerated timeline involves a reshuffle in priorities, and changes to one’s work schedule and its day-to-day.
+Of course, meeting goals on an accelerated timeline involves a reshuffle in priorities, and changes to one’s work schedule and its day-to-day activities.
 That wasn’t easy to execute in the middle of a global pandemic.
-Lindsey Eatough is an enterprise transformation manager at the company.
-Her team helps and advises MURAL’s customers on how they can best transform their digital workspace.
+Lindsey Eatough is an enterprise transformation manager at the company, and her team helps and advises MURAL’s customers on how to best transform their digital workspace.
 As demand for MURAL’s products grew, so did the need for the services she oversaw.
-That required Eatough to grow her team, and to work “on the art of saying “no,” something that the rest of the company also had to learn to do quickly.
-Says Suarez-Battan, “The most complicated part was helping my team be okay with saying no, or doing things “good enough” as we moved through this incredible growth time.”
+That required Eatough to grow her team, and to work “on the art of saying ‘no,’” something the rest of the company also had to learn to do quickly.
+Says Suarez-Battan, “The most complicated part was helping my team be okay with saying ‘no,’ or doing things ‘good enough’ as we moved through this incredible growth time.”

 On using OKRs effectively as a company

-MURAL wasn’t alone in having to adapt due to unforeseen changes triggered by COVID-19, but Beccar said that the structure and pillars that the company had built—including implementing OKRs—helped the team maintain its focus and work towards its goals.
+MURAL wasn’t alone in having to adapt due to unforeseen changes triggered by the pandemic, but Beccar said the structure and pillars the company built — including implementing OKRs — helped the team maintain its focus and work towards its goals.

 Implementing OKRs successfully requires three things, says Beccar.
 First, the organization needs to be nimble, and willing to adapt.
 There is no such thing as a silver-bullet, he says.
 “Every company is different.
 You need to pick up the bits and pieces you see working in other companies or any books that you see out there, and apply it to your own company.”
 Secondly, start with leadership alignment, but make sure that you get buy-in from individual teams and middle-managers.

 Third, establish OKRs as the “drumbeat” of one’s work.
-OKRs shouldn’t be something that you just think about two to three weeks before the quarter, Beccar says, but something that managers discuss with their team members at least every other week.
+OKRs shouldn’t be something that you just think about two to three weeks before the quarter, Beccar says, but something managers discuss with their team members at least every other week.
 “If you don’t have that drumbeat, you will never be able to detect when you need to pivot,” says Beccar.
-“You’ll only be able to see it at the end of the quarter,” he says, when you realize, “Oh, this objective didn’t really make sense six weeks in, so I didn’t do anything else.”
+“You’ll only be able to see it at the end of the quarter,” he says, when you realize, “‘oh, this Objective didn’t really make sense six weeks in, so I didn’t do anything else.’”

 If you’re interested in starting our OKRs 101 course, click here.